 You must satisfy both the general university requirements and your program’s specific requirements.
 If you can answer yes to the following questions, you should be eligible to graduate.
 See chart below.

-2. If you are on a thesis, dissertation, or doctoral project track, have you completed and your Proposal Filing Form and submitted it to both your Graduate Program Director and the UNF Graduate School Office?
+2. If you are on a thesis, dissertation, or doctoral project track, have you completed and your Thesis/Dissertation Committee Membership form and submitted it to both your Graduate Program Director and the UNF Graduate School Office?

 3. In the course of your program, have you, or will you have, enrolled in and completed with sufficiently high grades in at least 30 credit hours of course work?